EchoVault/SugarDB/README.md

 # Eviction

 ### Memory Limit
-The memory limit can be set using the --max-memory config flag.
+The memory limit can be set using the `--max-memory` config flag.
 This flag accepts a parsable memory value (e.g 100mb, 16gb).
 If the limit set is 0, then no memory limit is imposed.
 The default value is 0.

 ### Passive eviction
-In passive eviction, the expired key is not deleted immediately once the expiry time is reached.
+In passive eviction, the expired key is not deleted immediately after the expiry time.
 The key will remain in the store until the next time it is accessed.
-When attempting to access an expired key, that is when the keys is deleted.
+When attempting to access an expired key, that is when the key is deleted.

 ### Active eviction
 Echovault will run a background goroutine that samples a set of volatile keys at a given interval.
 Any keys that are found to be expired will be deleted.
 If 20% or more of the sampled keys are deleted, then the process will immediately begin again.
 Otherwise, wait for the given interval until the next round of sampling/eviction.
-The default number of keys sampled is 20 and the default interval for sampling is 100 milliseconds.
-These can be configured using the --eviction-sample and --eviction-interval flags respectively.
+The default number of keys sampled is 20, and the default interval for sampling is 100 milliseconds.
+These can be configured using the `--eviction-sample` and `--eviction-interval` flags.

 ### Eviction Policies
 Eviction policy can be set using the --eviction-policy flag.
 The following options are available.